McConnell poised for starring role in voting bill fight

 What’s typically an hours-long legislative slog could drag into a days-long showdown starting Tuesday at the Senate Rules Committee, a surprising new venue in the nation’s broader debate over voting rules.

-McConnell is expected to be an “active” participant in Tuesday’s session to debate and amend the bill, his office said.
-Stopping the bill is his “priority,” as Republicans remain universally opposed.
-Republicans argue the legislation represents a Democratic power grab and federal overreach into state administration of elections.

 The action in Congress comes as states from Georgia and Florida to Arizona and Texas are pushing new voting rules, spurred by former President Donald Trump’s false claims about election fraud after his 2020 loss.
-Republicans argue the new state rules are needed to clamp down on mail ballots and other methods that became popular during the pandemic, but critics warn the states are seeking to reduce voter access, particularly for Black voters, a new Jim Crow-era for the 21st century.
+Democrats are on defense, having been unable to halt the onslaught of new state rules that will take months or years to litigate in court.
+Republicans argue the new state rules are needed to clamp down on mail ballots and other methods that became popular during the pandemic, but critics warn the states are seeking to reduce voter access, particularly for Black voters, ushering in a new Jim Crow era for the 21st century.

+There was no widespread fraud in the 2020 election.
+Trump’s claims were rejected by Republican and Democratic election officials in state after state, by U.S. cybersecurity officials, and by courts up to the U.S. Supreme Court.
+And his attorney general at the time even said there was no evidence of fraud that could change the election outcome.

+McConnell is expected to be an “active” participant in Tuesday’s session to debate and amend the voting bill, his office said.
+Stopping the bill is his “priority,” as Republicans argue the legislation represents a Democratic power grab and federal overreach into state administration of elections.

 Senate Majority Leader Chuck Schumer is also expected to stop in at the Rules panel meeting to add his weight to the debate.
 President Joe Biden has said the legislation would “restore the soul of America” by giving everyone equal access to the vote.